 Humidity Can Negatively Impact Meringue

-If you live in a humid area, then you can take steps to try to protect things by lowering the humidity inside.
+If you live in a humid area, you can take steps to try to protect things by lowering the humidity inside.
 Many people will use dehumidifiers if they have particularly high humidity levels in their kitchens.

 Following all of the advice above should make it so that you can get the meringue to turn out properly.
 It’s easy to get the fluffy, stiff peaks that you desire when you do things the right way.

 Be sure to use room-temperature eggs when you’re making everything.
-It’s easier to separate eggs when you use cold eggs, but you can just separate the eggs first and then wait for things to warm up before proceeding.
+It’s easier to separate them when you use cold eggs, but you can just separate the eggs first and then wait for things to warm up before proceeding.